Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

-# Portable and stationary PM monitoring with Arduino UNO and Alphasense OPC-N3
+# Portable and Stationary PM Monitors with Arduino UNO and Alphasense OPC-N3

 ## 1. Overview